Human-hak/ObjectOrientedProgrammingLanguageLab/README.md

-# Object Oriented Programming Language Lab
+# CSE 1116 Object Oriented Programming Language Lab
-CSE 1116 Object Oriented Programming Language Laboratory This repository contains practice code of our class
+This repository contains practice code of our class